gibbardsteve/terraform-aws-ecs-infra/README.md

 - VPC with Public and Private Subnets
 - WAF (Web Application Firewall)
   - By default this is configured to block all traffic, you **must update with your allowed ip list** to receive a response from the ALB
+  - If you are adding a service that needs to be allow listed by IP address then before provisioning your service you need to add:
+    - An ipset with list of ips that are allowed
+    - An appropriate rule in the ip_allow_rule_group
 - ALB (Application Load Balancer)
   - Listener rules send success and error response for two specific subdomains (alb-response.example.com and default-response.example.com)
 - NAT Gateway (Network Address Translation)